mattestanka/deej32/README.md

 1. Install **deej** on your computer: [Get deej here](https://github.com/omriharel/deej).
 2. Flash the provided Arduino code to your ESP32.
 3. Connect the ESP32 to your computer via USB.
+4. Connect to the DEEJ WiFi network and navigate to 192.168.4.1
-4. Run **deej** on your computer, and configure it to recognize the serial input from the ESP32.
+6. Run **deej** on your computer, and configure it to recognize the serial input from the ESP32.
-5. Test the rotary encoders to navigate sliders and control volume.
+7. Test the rotary encoders to navigate sliders and control volume.

 ---